A primer on semiconvex functions in general potential theories

 A proof of the Jensen--S{\l}odkowski Theorem \ref{jenslod} using Alexandrov's maximum principle (Theorem \ref{alexmp}) now proceeds as follows.

-\begin{proof}[An area formula proof of \Cref{jenslod}] We begin by recalling that Remark \ref{rem:HLSJ} noted that the HL--Jensen \Cref{hl:jen} is an equivalent formulation of the Jensen--S{\l}odkowski Theorem \ref{jenslod}.
-Hence, we will prove that for all $\rho > 0$ small, $|\C(u, \barr B_\rho(x), 0)| > 0$ assuming that $u$ is a locally quasi-convex with strict upper contact jet $(0, 0)$ at $x$.
-By translating $u$ we can assume that $u(x) > 0$ and hence for all $\rho > 0$ small, the radius $\delta$ defined by~(\ref{alex:delta}) is positive.
-By (\ref{alexball}) with $\Omega = B_\rho(x)$, for all sufficiently small $\rho > 0$ one has
+\begin{proof}[An area formula proof of \Cref{jenslod}] We recall that Remark~\ref{rem:HLSJ} noted that the HL--Jensen \Cref{hl:jen} is an equivalent formulation of the Jensen--S{\l}odkowski Theorem~\ref{jenslod}.
+Hence, we will prove that for all $\rho > 0$ small, $|\C(u, \barr B_\rho(x), 0)| > 0$, assuming that $u$ is a locally semiconvex with strict upper contact jet $(0, 0)$ at $x$.
+By translating $u$ we can assume that $u(x) > 0$ and hence, for all $\rho > 0$ small, the radius $\delta$ defined by~(\ref{alex:delta}) is positive.
+By (\ref{alexball}) with $\Omega = B_\rho(x)$ (recall the definition~\eqref{E} of $E(u)$), for all sufficiently small $\rho > 0$ one has

 which forces $\C(u, \barr B_\rho(x), 0)$ to have positive measure. \end{proof}